—by Steve Lekwa

 Mark Twain once said, "it’s not what you know that kills you, it’s what you know for sure that ain’t true."
-I wrote a column on turkey vultures several months ago and stated that they were the only bird around with a well-developed sense of smell; the implication being that other birds couldn’t smell at all.
+I wrote a column on Turkey Vultures several months ago and stated that they were the only bird around with a well developed sense of smell; the implication being that other birds couldn’t smell at all.
 It’s been accepted for as long as I can remember that birds, with a few notable exceptions, didn’t bother much with the sense of smell.
 Compared to mammals, the olfactory bulb, the part of the brain that controls smell, is small and poorly developed in most birds.
 The idea that birds couldn’t smell can be traced back to one of the greatest bird men that ever lived, Audubon, himself.
-He performed a test to "prove" that turkey vultures couldn’t smell by hiding a decaying hog under some bushes.
-No vultures appeared to consume the odiferous, but hidden, offering.
+He performed a test to "prove" that Turkey Vultures couldn’t smell by hiding a decaying hog under some bushes.
+No vultures appeared to consume the odoriferous, but hidden, offering.
 He took that as proof that they couldn’t smell it.
 We now know that vultures can detect even very faint smells of carrion, their normal food, from high in the air and far away.
 Although vultures can and do eat some pretty nasty dead stuff, they really prefer that their food be fresh dead.
-The vultures in Audubon’s area were using their well-developed noses to say "no thanks" to his rotten offering.
+The vultures in Audubon’s area were using their well developed noses to say "no thanks" to his rotten offering.

 Starlings, according to the article, use their limited sense of smell to locate aromatic plants that they bring to their nests in order to repel pests.
 How do colony- nesting birds know which nest or which young are theirs?
 Smell is likely part of the answer.
-It’s now known that the huge wandering albatross can detect the smell of foods like squid from as far away as twelve miles, and follow that plume of scent to its source as they soar over stormy southern oceans on their 11-foot wings.
+It’s now known that the huge Wandering Albatross can detect the smell of foods like squid from as far away as twelve miles and follow that plume of smell to its source as they soar over stormy southern oceans on their 11 foot wings.